theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/linkchecker.md

 #### Results

-LinkChecker returns information about broken links, runtime and statistics about the linked content.

 If broken links are detected, the following information is printed to the console:

 | Result | Description |